dstrigl/htheatpump/README.rst

         hp.logout()  # try to logout for an ordinary cancellation (if possible) hp.close_connection()

-A full list of supported functions can be found in the ``htheatpump`` documentation at `readthedocs.io <https://htheatpump.readthedocs.io/en/latest/?badge=latest>`_.
+A full list of supported functions can be found in the :mod:`htheatpump` documentation at `readthedocs.io <https://htheatpump.readthedocs.io/en/latest/?badge=latest>`_.

 Logging
 ~~~~~~~

-This library uses the ``logging`` module.
+This library uses the :mod:`logging` module.
 To set up logging to standard output, put

 .. code:: python